 Convenience & Practicality

-We choose to homeschool so we can create an environment and schedule that is best for the whole family.
+We choose to homeschool so we can create a culture and environment that is best for the whole family.

-Homeschooling has provided us an opportunity to make sure our child learns in a safe space where she can focus despite her attention deficiencies.
+Homeschooling has provided us an opportunity to make sure our child learns in an optimum environment where she can focus despite her attention deficiencies.
 Learning at home has given her ample time to rest which has been beneficial in helping her develop better executive function skills.